-May 15th is dedicated as International Day of Families.
+Family Day - May 15May 15th is dedicated as International Day of Families.
 This has come to be observed by the UN since 1993 underscoring the importance the world nations attach to this institution.
 Over the years, perhaps, the definition of family has changed from that of being the basic human community evolving from the union of a man and a woman, and consisting of their children, if any - whether single or plural men or women, can constitute a family, whether other animals or any other being can be family etc. are now being debated.
 I would rather go by the conventional understanding, having no objection towards expanding it to include others.
 It is observed that for many elders living alone their dog or cat is becoming their family.

-I do not know if it was coincidental - Catholic Church declared 1994 as the international year of families, and St. John Paul II (1994) issued an encyclical by the name: A Letter to the Families, which provides a modern and biblical catholic narrative on the families.
+The UN declared 1994 as the international year of families, and St. John Paul II (1994) issued an encyclical by the name: A Letter to the Families, which provides a modern and biblical catholic narrative on the families.
 It powerfully empahsises humans as the way for the mission of the Church, with the conviction that humans are entrusted to the Church, which shares in their joys and hopes, sorrows and anxieties in their daily pilgrimage (Gratissimam Sane, 1)*.

 My Happy Family Days

 I recall the days when I felt very passionate and good about 'my family'.
 I loved my mother, my grandmother, to some extent my father (whom, now I love more, though all the three have disappeared from the planet), my sisters and my brothers.
 I lived with my family for almost full 15 years from my birth, barring a few days of camping, and a few days with other relatives.
 I enjoyed a great amount of freedom, especially in my high school years and had grown to become rather independent.
 But I was happy with my family, in spite of the usual sibling fights one would have.
-But then, after completing the tenth grade, I took the path to Christian priestly life in the sannyaasa tradition with the Carmelites of Mary Immaculate.
-The initial years of training (generally termed formation) with focus on detachment from the world and one's own family, and the sincerity with which I took to them, made me almost totally detached from my family of origin, the Payyappilly-Palakkappilly family of Perumanur, Kochi!
+Then, after completing the tenth grade, I took the path to Christian priestly life in the sannyaasa tradition with the Carmelites of Mary Immaculate (CMI).
+The initial years of training (generally termed formation) with a focus on detachment from the world and one's own family, and the sincerity with which I took to them, made me almost totally detached from my family of origin, the Payyappilly-Palakkappilly family of Perumanur, Kochi!

 Formed into a Non-Family Man

 Three years of being away from the family, from the mother tongue, with a bare minimum of correspondence, and thereafter just about a month with the family, again to continue with a more rigorous training of 2 years of seclusion, made almost totally a non-family man, and I began to be more comfortable in the religious house (ashram) than in my own family.
 I no longer enjoyed being with my family or any family or even anyone for longer than 10 minutes to half an hour.
 Not because I had grown attached to God or Jesus or had become perfect in the religious consecrated life, but because I had found my comfort zone in that system!
-And I almost continue to be so, while I make effort to be deeper in my commitment - at my own level, though ever far from the ideal.
+And I almost continue to be so, while I make an effort to be deeper in my commitment - at my own level, though ever far from the ideal.

 Cosmic Family and the Common Home